top of page

 Heather on her custom aluminum sailboat, 'Carodon'.

 In addition to sailing and the arts, Heather had been studying education and was offered an opportunity to move to Japan and develop a recreational sailing course for the US Navy.
-She created a curriculum, and went to work to break through the shy demeanor of the Japanese girls she was training, who were not used to do anything co-ed, as the girls and boys were always segregated.
+She created a curriculum and went to work to break through the shy demeanor of the Japanese girls she was training, who were not used to doing anything co-ed, as the girls and boys were always segregated.

 This experience made her more aware of the fact that being a woman skipper was unique, as otherwise evident by the lack of women sailors she encountered in her early career.
 She didn’t know another female captain for many years.
 Yet, what made Japan most unique was she learned from the start that differences between men and women meant success would depend on using different types of feedback and debriefing practices.